cggh/panoptes/documentation/deployment.rst

 Automatic deployment on a new Ubuntu EC2 image
 ----------------------------------------------

-For testing purposes, a script is provided that performs a full deployment on a fresh Ubuntu 12.04 image, including
+For testing purposes, a script is provided that performs a full deployment on a fresh Ubuntu 14.04.1 LTS image, including

 - Installation of all dependencies
 - Deployment and configuration of MySQL